aejiogu/aejiogu/README.md

 ### Welcome to my Github!
 **Quick Facts**
-- 🎓 Physics undergraduate student/researcher at the University of Maryland, Baltimore County
+- 🎓 Atmospheric science doctoral student at Pennsylvania State University, with a BS in Physics from the University of Maryland, Baltimore County
-- 🔭 Current Projects: Planetary Boundary Layer Height Altitude Detection Program
-- 🖥️ Knowledgeable in: Python, R, MATLAB, Java, Arduino Code
+- 🖥️ Knowledgeable in: Python, R, MATLAB, Machine Learning, Java, Arduino Code
-- 📫 You can reach me at [aejiogu1@umbc.edu](mailto:aejiogu1@umbc.edu)
+- 📫 You can reach me at [aejiogu@psu.edu](mailto:aejiogu@psu.edu)
 - 😄 Pronouns: He/Him